joandrsn/linux-touchpad-osx-article/osx_scroll.md

 From this point, instead of hardware vendors implementing a driver and greatly differentiating the experience of the user, Microsoft now said: You send ud the input from your driver directly to this API and your trackpad will be marked "Windows Precision Touchpad".
 And users absolutely loved it.
 Writeups like these [ArsTechnica][ars], [The Verge][theverge] and [PCMag][pcmag] are a statement of their success.
-Even in 2015, at WinHEC (Windows Hardware Engineering Conference, held in Shenzhen, China) Microsoft tried to convince hardware partners why Precision Touchpad drivers are great with the talk [Input][winhec-input]
+In 2016, at WinHEC (Windows Hardware Engineering Conference, held in Shenzhen, China) Microsoft even tried to convince hardware partners why Precision Touchpad drivers are great with the talk called [Input][winhec-input]

 Looking a bit more into what Microsoft does, [the implementation guide][windows-precision-guide] from Microsoft posts the following quote: